IWAINS23/Professional-README-Generator/README.md

 ## Contributing

-users can fork to contribute
+The user can fork to contribute to the repo

 ## Tests